churchlab/millstone/README.md

     (venv)$ REUSE_DB=1 ./manage.py test

+### Integration Tests

+We recently introduced the concept of integration tests to our code.
+Previously, many of our unit tests outgrew their unit-ness, but we were still treating them like so.

+We created an IntegrationTestSuiteRunner where the main difference is that we start up a celery server that handles processing tasks.
+We are migrating tests that should really be integration tests to be covered under this label.

+When adding a test (see below), if your test touches multiple code units, it's likely that's more appropriate to put it under integration test coverage.
+We'll add notes shortly about how to add new integration tests.

+To run integration tests, use this command.
+This uses nose so you can use the same options and features as before.

+    (venv)$ tests/run_integration_tests.py

 ### Adding Tests

+(Right now, this documentation is only for unit tests.
+Information for integration tests is coming soon.)

 Nose automatically discovers files with names of the form `test_*.py` as test files.